oktadev/okta-blog/_source/_posts/2023-05-18-spring-boot-angular-crud.md

 Now, if you restart and reload the page, everything will work as expected. 🤩

-## Verify everything works with Cypress
+## Verify Everything Works with Cypress

 In this section, I was going to explain how to integrate Cypress into this project to support end-to-end tests.
 However, I discovered that its [schematic](https://www.npmjs.com/package/@cypress/schematic) doesn't work with Angular 16.
 That means when I tried to run `ng add @cypress/schematic`, it didn't work.
 The good news is I figured out a workaround.
 I downgraded the project to Angular 15, ran the schematic, and then upgraded to Angular 16.